LogtalkDotOrg/logtalk3/tests/NOTES.md

 ________________________________________________________________________

-This directory contains Logtalk unit tests for built-in entities, predicates, control constructs, directives, and methods.
+This directory contains two test suites.
+The Logtalk test suite includes unit tests for built-in entities, predicates, control constructs, directives, and methods.
 Besides this set of unit tests, there are also unit tests defined for most of the examples, for some of the developer tools, and for some of the code contributions.
 Some tests, specially for directives, are mainly parsing tests for all the supported syntaxes.

-There's also an additional set of unit tests in this directory for Prolog standard features.
-They can be used to highlight differences between backend Prolog compilers when porting and testing Logtalk applications.
-See the `prolog/NOTES.md` file for details about the tests and how to run them.
+The Prolog test suite includes conformance tests for both official and de facto standards.
+It can be used to highlight differences between backend Prolog compilers when porting and testing Logtalk applications.
+See the `prolog/NOTES.md` file for details about the these tests and how to run them.

 You can automate running all these tests by calling the `logtalk_tester`